 Alistair has particular expertise in the regulation within which corporates and financial institutions can act to protect themselves.

-Alistair is available to provide advise on possible remedies available to both prevent and seek redress against cyberattacks
+Alistair is available to provide advice on possible remedies available to both prevent and seek redress against cyberattacks.

 Alistair benefited from a period of secondment to the Serious Organised Crime Agency (now the NCA), where he received particular exposure to high-profile and high-value confiscation and civil recovery cases.